 2. Holders of work permits or S-passes issued by Singapore working in the construction, marine shipyard or process sectors are excluded from travelling from Singapore to Hong Kong

 3. Pre-departure Covid-19 test within 72 hours before departure are still required.
-Children age 12 or younger travelling from Hong Kong are exempt from this requirement
+Children aged 6 or younger travelling from Hong Kong are exempt from this requirement

 PCR Pre-Departure Testing in Singapore

 Travellers who have received approval to travel under Singapore’s Green/Fast Lane arrangements with other countries or who hold a My TravelPass under the Reciprocal Green Lane (RGL) with Malaysia will have received instructions on booking a pre-departure test as part of the RGL approvals.